-When one disk of the video raid array has sustained errors, the Multicam automatically disconnects that disk and uses the parity disk to rebuild the missing data and provide the video and audio data blocks to the application.
+When one disk of the video raid array has sustained errors, the Multicam automatically disconnects that disk and use the parity disk to rebuild the missing data and provide the video and audio data blocks to the application.
 The operator can thus continue working normally and the message "!Raid" appears on all monitoring outputs.

-A message is displayed each time a disk is disconnected:
+With an XS SAS, a message is displayed each time a disk is disconnected: